 We collect information during the application of service, support and repair tasks.
 The purpose is to help and provide feedback in an effective manner, as well as to follow up on tasks.
 This is all done in order to provide the best possible service.

 We collect information during the application to our Newsletter.
 The newsletter contains information about how to deregister a subscription.
-In the case of a deregistration, your personal data is deleted from our register.

 We also have access to personal data in the following way: